etopiei/itam/README.md

 ### Contribution guidelines ###

 The documentation for how to contribute and the git structure are outlined here: https://www.dropbox.com/s/y07k46xn8o3btn2/itam%20development%20guide.docx?dl=0
+Also further information on how to contribute and tasks still to do are on Trello here: https://trello.com/b/6olLZLKb/tv-development-map

 Any other questions talk to me.